Student visa requirements for New Zealand

-Our team will direct you to the official websites and to authorised immigration representatives to ensure you have the latest applications forms and guidance.
-In fact, to reduce the hassle, we can also help with certifying, translating and couriering your documents.
+Our team of experts will direct you to the official websites and to authorised immigration representatives to ensure you have the latest applications forms and guidance.
+To reduce the hassle, we can also help to certify, translate and courier your documents.

 As an applicant from India, your immigration cost and receiving centre fee will depend on the kind of submission you make – online or paper.

 Type of submission

 Receiving centre fee

 NZD 530 (approx. INR 23,330)

 To gain your New Zealand student visa, you’ll have to provide evidence of proficiency in the English language.
 This usually means passing a secure English language test to be able to prove your communication and correspondence skills.